 Role of the Committee

-The Senate Standing Committee on Regulations and Ordinances assesses delegated legislation against a set of scrutiny principles that focus on individual rights and liberties and standards of parliamentary propriety.
+The Senate Standing Committee on Regulations and Ordinances assesses delegated legislation against a set of scrutiny principles that focus on compliance with statutory requirements, the protection of individual rights and liberties, and principles of parliamentary oversight.

 The committee examines each disallowable instrument of delegated legislation that is tabled in the Parliament to ensure: